 Charles Kirby acquired the 25 foot wide lot for 70 Marlborough from the City of Boston on July 13, 1868.
 However, when he built 72-80 Marlborough, he placed the one foot thick party walls between 72 Marlborough and where 70 Marlborough would be built entirely on the lot for 72 Marlborough, rather than placing half of the width on the lot for 70 Marlborough as was the usual custom.
 When he sold 72 Marlborough in March of 1868, he retained the eastern six inches on which half of the party wall had been built, and he included this strip of land (with the wall on it) as part of the lot for 70 Marlborough, making it 25 feet six inches.

-On March 2, 1869, 70 Marlborough was purchased from Charles Kirby by Robert Henry Eddy.
+On March 2, 1869, 70 Marlborough was purchased from Charles Kirby by Robert Henry Eddy, who presumably was the successful bidder at the auction.
 He and his wife, Annie Goddard (Pickering) Eddy, made it their home.
 They previously had lived at the Tremont House hotel.

 Robert Eddy was a civil engineer, largely responsible for laying out East Boston and the construction of wharves, bridges, and roads in that community.
 He subsequently became a patent solicitor, claiming to be the first person to establish that business in the United States.

 He died in May of 1887.
 Annie Eddy continued to live at 70 Marlborough until her death in October of 1900.

 The house was not listed in the 1901 Blue Book.

 On February 1, 1901, 70 Marlborough was purchased from the estate of Robert Eddy by Mabel (Stephenson) Weld, the wife of wholesale hemp merchant Bernard Coffin Weld.
 They previously had lived at 39 Chestnut.
 They also maintained a home in Beverly Farms.